Brennall/HFH-SRD/Chapter03.md

 9-11			Accept

-12+			Accept with élan
+12+			Accept with 'elan

-### After the offers are made, the Judge will make a reaction roll of 2d6 on the Reaction to Hiring Offer table to decide the potential hireling’s reactions, modified by the prospective employer’s Charisma bonus or penalty The Judge may apply any other adjustments he or she feels are appropriate (a bonus of +1 for higher-than-average pay, signing bonuses, or equipment; a -1 penalty if the adventurer offers poor terms or a very risky job).
+### After the offers are made, the Judge will make a reaction roll of 2d6 on the Reaction to Hiring Offer table to decide the potential hireling's reactions, modified by the prospective employer's Charisma bonus or penalty The Judge may apply any other adjustments he or she feels are appropriate (a bonus of +1 for higher-than-average pay, signing bonuses, or equipment; a -1 penalty if the adventurer offers poor terms or a very risky job).

 Refuse and slander means that all further reaction rolls made toward that adventurer in the given town or region will be at a penalty of -1 due to unkind words said by the NPC to his fellows.
 If the adventurer tries again in a different town, the penalty does not apply.
 Refuse simply means the NPC declines the offer.

-If a Try again result is rolled, the potential hireling is reluctant, and needs more convincing; the adventurer must “sweeten” the deal in order to get an additional roll, such as by offering more pay, a magic item, or other appealing suggestion.
+If a Try again result is rolled, the potential hireling is reluctant, and needs more convincing; the adventurer must "sweeten" the deal in order to get an additional roll, such as by offering more pay, a magic item, or other appealing suggestion.
 If the adventurer makes no better offer, treat Try again as a Refusal result.

-Accept means that the NPC has agreed to become the character’s hireling for the stated terms.
-Accept with élan means the offer is accepted with very good spirit, and the hireling’s morale rolls receive a bonus of +1.
+Accept means that the NPC has agreed to become the character's hireling for the stated terms.
+Accept with 'elan means the offer is accepted with very good spirit, and the hireling's morale rolls receive a bonus of +1.

 ### Henchmen

 Henchmen should be rolled up with ability scores, classes, hit points, and equipment, just like player characters.
 Henchmen are typically hired for a share of treasure (at least 15% of the employer's income) and a monthly fee for food, lodging and expenses.
-A henchmen’s monthly fee is based on his level, as noted on the Henchmen Monthly Fee table, below.
+A henchmen's monthly fee is based on his level, as noted on the Henchmen Monthly Fee table, below.

 When they are hired, potential henchmen should be of lower level than their employer.
 A first level character can only hire normal men as henchmen; second level characters can only hire first level characters; and so on.
 There is no way for the henchmen to directly know the level of the PC employer, but if a henchman ever concludes he is more powerful than his employer, it is cause for an immediate Henchman Loyalty roll (see below).
 Note that henchmen of greater than 4th level are not generally for hire on the market, though they can sometimes be found on adventures.